bopen/earthdatahub-catalogue/catalogue/era5/ecv-for-climate-change/description.md

 The C3S monthly climate bulletin (https://climate.copernicus.eu/climate-bulletins) provides an assessment of the monthly state of the climate with an emphasis on the European geographical domain.
-This data record is used as the basis for these monthly bulletins.
+This data record is used as the basis for these monthly bulletins.--->

+Here we propose a subset of the ECV world data on soil water, two metre temperature and total precipitation.
+The data are available from 1978 until the last closed month and updated monthly.

+They are presented as a zarr archive optimised for time analysis.

+Data are free for access for DestinE Service Platform registered users.